Danijel-Korent/RISC-V-emulator/README.md

 ## Current status

 The emulator successfully loads the kernel image and device tree binary, and boots Linux up to the shell prompt.
-It executes 63 million RISC-V instructions to reach the shell prompt.
+It emulates rv32ima instruction set and executes 63 million RISC-V instructions to reach the shell prompt.

 Since the input is not implemented, the emulator stops after the shell prompt gets outputted.